SiliconLabs/bluetooth_applications/bluetooth_optimized_energy_consuming_switch/README.md

 ![overview](images/overview.png)

-**Switch Device**
+**Switch Device:**

 ![switch](images/switch.png)

 This application is meant to mimic how a battery-less kinetic energy switch would operate.
 These designs will require super-capacitor storage and power management circuits.

 The switch device is an EFR32xG22 Wireless Gecko Starter Kit, which has a button on the motherboard.

 In normal operation, this device is in sleep mode *(EM2) for decreasing energy consumption.
 When the button0 on-board is released, the device wakes up and advertises its name and state of the switch 3 times.
 After finishing the advertisement, it back to sleep mode.

 > **_NOTE_** \
 In this example, we use the Wireless Gecko Starter Kit’s built-in button PB – which will only wake up from EM2.
 A real application button connected to a GPIO can leverage GPIO interrupt wake-up from EM4.

-**Switch Status Display Device**
+**Switch Status Display Device:**

 The status display device represents a gateway.

 The switch status display device is the BG22 Explorer Kit connected to the SparkFun Micro OLED Breakout or to EFR Connect Mobile Application.

 This device scans and analyzes the advertisement packet of the switch device to get the status of the switch.
 It controls the LED0 on-board depending on the gathered switch's status.
 For example, if the switch's status value is 1, LED0 is turned on and the switch's status value is 0, LED0 is turned off.